maltesie/bridge2/README.md

 > ./setup

 This will create a python virtual environment containing all the necessary packages.
-You can now run bridge using the following command:
+You can now run Bridge2 using the following command:

 > ./bridge

-If you install a new version of Bridge, delete your old installation folder, unpack the new archive and run ./setup once again to set the new version up.
-After that start Bridge with ./bridge
+If you install a new version of Bridge2, delete your old installation folder, unpack the new archive and run ./setup once again to set the new version up.
+After that start Bridge2 with ./bridge